Codecademy/docs/content/kotlin/concepts/enums/enums.md

 **Enums** are a special data type that enable a variable to be a set of predefined constants.

-Kotlin enums are called enum classes and they aren't just mere collections of constants because they have properties, methods etc. Each acts as separate instances of the class and separated by commas.
+Kotlin enums are called enum classes and they aren't just mere collections of constants, they also have properties, methods, etc. Each enum acts as a separate instance of the enum class, and the declaration begins with the keywords `enum class` followed by the class name.

 ## Syntax